 - 1 tbsp + 1 tsp extra virgin olive oil

-- 10 leaves of fresh basil + more for garnish
+- 10 leaves basil + more for garnish

-- 1 cup cashews soaked for 30 minutes
+- 1 cup raw cashews soaked for 30 minutes

 - Juice of 1/2 lemon + zest of the lemon

-- 5 slices of bread use white, whole wheat or sourdough, cut into cubes
+- 5 slices bread (use white, whole wheat or sourdough, cut into cubes.
+For a gluten-free version, use a glutenfree bread.)

 - Salt and ground black pepper to taste